 Search Autocomplete Thing I Did

-image for 'Search Autocomplete Thing I Did' post
+image for the 'Search Autocomplete Thing I Did' post

 My employer has a lot of acronyms for business terms that we use throughout the day.
 I created a proof-of-concept for an acronym search engine, with the goal of releasing it internally.